 Are ‘diversity’ and ‘inclusiveness’ part of your organization’s core values?
-And what percentage of your senior management positions is held by women and people of other cultural backgrounds?
+And what percentage of your senior management positions is held by women and other aspects of diversity?
 Probably not more than 20-30%?
 Meet your unconscious bias: the thought patterns, assumptions and interpretations that assume that the male candidate is just more suited for the top job than anyone else.

 Diversity and inclusiveness are not just a noble cause; extensive research shows that a lack of diversity creates “group think,” while diverse viewpoints produce more creativity and innovation.
 But organizations I work with and talk to often find themselves facing the challenge of translating such organizational values into behaviours to foster desired organizational culture.
 Their beliefs may tell one thing, but the behaviours often unconsciously and unintentionally demonstrate something different.
 Our biases, or better know as Implicit Associations (IA’s) have a strong dysfunctional impact on organizational and societal culture.
 Or worse: when your organizational values are not lived through exemplary but contradictory behaviour, they actually become a catalyst for a culture of distrust.
 Just have a look at your organizations’ website ‘about us’ and do the inner test.